ZAPtronCoder/RANDOM-STUPID-IDEAS/cool ideas/ZAPS Subterranea.md

     - Plants will not grow.
     - Freezing temperature.
     - Flavor text:
-        - The Waxing Harvest, *It has arrived.*
+        - The Waxing Harvest, *"It has arrived.*
-        - The Harvest, *The world has fallen unto a state of pain, as if the very ground has become an open sore to the world.*
+        - The Harvest, *The world has fallen unto a state of pain, as if the very ground has become an open sore to the world."*
-        - The Waning Harvest, *When will it end?*
+        - The Waning Harvest, *"When will it end?"*

 Through use of a Wailing Rock (reskin of the Calender), you can view what part of the cycle the Undergarden is in.
 It will also display the flavor text of the current part of the cycle when used.